fergusq/tampio/README.md

 As you can see, the name of the parameter comes before the name of the function and is in the genitive case.
 The last word, `on`, is a keyword that separates the signature of the function and its body.

-    riippuen siitä, onko pieni luku pienempi tai yhtä suuri kuin yksi,
+    riippuen siitä, onko se pienempi tai yhtä suuri kuin yksi,

 This is a conditional expression.
-It tests if `pieni luku` is less than or equal to (`pienempi tai yhtä suuri kuin`) one (`yksi`).
+It tests if `se` is less than or equal to (`pienempi tai yhtä suuri kuin`) one (`yksi`).
+`se` is like `this` in JavaScript and always means the first parameter (here `pieni luku`).

-    joko pieni luku
+    joko pieni luku itse

 If the condition is true, the function returns the value of its argument, `pieni luku`.
 `joko` is a keyword that comes after the condition of `riippuen siitä` expression.
+`itse` is a keyword that does nothing and is used because it makes the sentence sound more natural Finnish.

     tai pieni luku kerrottuna pienen luvun edeltäjän kertomalla.